Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 This mod should be installed after the Unfinished Business component "The Murder of Acton Balthis" to resolve a (mostly) cosmetic dialog conflict.

-A small number of items may overlap with items from Angel's Made in Heaven - Item Pack.
+A small number of items may overlap with items from Angel's "Made in Heaven - Item Pack" and Deratiseur's "The shooter's delight".
 They won't interfere with each other except by having the same item names.

 Components